owaits/ScreenMonkey.Help/reference/clipSettings/link.md

 - First you choose the clip you’re linking *from*
 - Then decide *when* the link action will occur
-- Next you choose which clip you are linking *to*.
+- Next you choose which clip you are linking *to*

 A clip can be linked *from* and linked *to* multiple times.
 There are no limits on the number of links you can create.

 To quickly create a single link use the link menu.
-For managing multiple links use the [link editor](#link-editor).
+For managing multiple links use the [link viewer](#link-viewer).

 ## Link Menu
 To link a clip using the menu right-click the *from* clip to display the context menu and select Link > and then choose the type of link you wish to create from the sub-menu.
 The destination is set to ‘Next’ automatically but can be changed later.